This post contains affiliate links.

 Always charge by word instead of hourly.
 The client will put the money in escrow and you’ll know exactly what you’re going to make.
 Additionally, if you charge hourly on Upwork it’ll take two weeks to get paid instead of a few days, and if the client account is suspended for some reason you’ll have unending issues.
 I’ve found getting paid per project is both more profitable and safer.

-Working as a freelance writer doesn’t have to be a dead end job.
+Working as a freelance content writer doesn’t have to be a dead-end job.
 There are easy ways to scale it and increase your income as you go.